16 Jun 10 Must ask questions when booking a Newborn Photographer

 Do they have a good reputation and quality testimonials?

 What better way to gauge the professionalism and quality of a photographer than the reviews and testimonials from clients who have worked with them?
 You might find these reviews on google, facebook or their website.
 Or if you know somebody who has hired the photographer in the past you may ask them.

 I pride myself on creating a relaxed and comfortable environment for my clients, and lots of patience and a calm nature when working with their precious babies.
-You can read numerous reviews on my website under “love notes”.
+You can read numerous reviews from clients here

 I hope this post helps you with making the decision on who to hire as your baby’s first Newborn photographer.